Test

 The DOM Office of Education is excited to bring back Roads to Success for faculty educators following last year’s highly successful workshop.

-Matt Freer, MD, explains a paracentesis procedure to fourth-year medical students in the capstone course at the Howard and Joyce Wood Simulation Center in the Farrell Learning and Teaching Center on February 19, 2020.
+Matt Freer, MD, explains a paracentesis procedure to fourth-year medical students in the capstone course at the Howard and Joyce Wood Simulation Center in the Farrell Learning and Teaching Center.
 MATT MILLER/WASHINGTON UNIVERSITY SCHOOL OF MEDICINE

 This 1.5-day seminar will lead faculty through foundational aspects of teaching successfully in modern-day medical education.
 Join us to receive practical and actionable guidance for building an educational career path, enhancing teaching skills, supporting learner and educator wellness, and understanding patient safety & quality improvement education within the WashU/BJH system.